FAQs

 • What is a private real estate loan?

-A hard‑money loan is a short-term, asset‑backed loan secured by real estate rather than the borrower’s creditworthiness—ideal for acquisitions, rehab projects, or bridge financing when speed matters.
+A private money loan loan is an asset‑backed loan secured by real estate—ideal for acquisitions, rehab projects, or bridge financing or taking money out as an equity loan.

 • How quickly can Westridge close a loan?

-We typically close in 7–14 days—much faster than traditional mortgage timelines, which can take 45–90+ days .
+We typically close in 7–14 days—much faster than traditional mortgage timelines.

 • What types of loans does Westridge offer?

-We offer a range of asset‑based loans preferred by active real estate investors, including: Fix‑&‑flip, Bridge loans, Construction financing, Rental property DSCR loans, Commercial property loans
+We offer a range of asset‑based loans preferred by active real estate investors, including: Investment, long or short term loans, Fix‑&‑flip, Bridge loans, Construction financing, Rental property loans, Commercial property loans.
+Basically asset based loans.

 • What criteria does Westridge use to approve loans?

-We focus primarily on the property itself—its equity, value, and post-rehab potential—rather than credit scores or personal income.
-That means minimal documentation, no tax returns, and flexible approval terms
+We focus primarily on the property itself—its equity, value, and post-rehab potential.
+That means minimal documentation, and flexible approval terms.

 • What kind of documentation is typically required?